PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 internal model format version (`1.0`).

-During initialization the service keeps track of the last successfully loaded model.
-Should loading or training fail for any reason, this previous model is restored automatically and the error is logged.
-This ensures predictions can continue using the last working model even if a startup update fails.
+During initialization the service keeps track of the last successfully loaded model **and** the path from which it was loaded.
+Should loading or training fail for any reason, the previous model instance along with its last known path are restored automatically and the error is logged.
+This ensures predictions can continue using the last verified model even if a startup update fails.

 For example, create a `docker-compose.override.yml`: